bkudaibergenov/tarantool-client-java-example/README.md

 # Tarantool Client Java Example

-This project is an example service for working with the Tarantool database using the `tarantool-client` library in a Java Spring application.
+This project is an example service for working with the Tarantool database using the tarantool-client library in a Java Spring application.
 The service demonstrates basic CRUD operations and pagination with Tarantool.
+Note that the tarantool-client library is a commercial product provided with Tarantool Enterprise.

 ## Project Structure